Double Vision by Steve Gore

 Pros

-• Highly practical and performable in real-world settings
+• Practical and performable in real-world settings

-• Creates genuine moments of astonishment
+• Creates moments of genuine astonishment with a strong climax

 Cons